 When a Provider is approved on watch status, the Credentialing Department conducts the follow-up according to the Credentialing Committee direction.
-Any unusual findings are reported immediately to the Molina Medical Director to determine if immediate action is necessary.
-Every unusual finding is reviewed in detail at the next Credentialing Committee meeting for review and recommendation.
+Any unusual findings are reported immediately

 Corrective Action

 In cases where altering the conditions of participation is based on issues related to quality of care and/or service, Molina may work with the Provider to establish a formal corrective action plan to improve performance, prior to, or in lieu of suspending or terminating his or her participation status.